Feiyingdai/car-Insurance-claim-prediction/README.md

 ### 🌟 Project Overview

+#### Backgorund:

+In recent years, Tesla's intelligent systems and high performance have gained significant market traction.
+However, some models such as Model Y and Cybertruck exhibit elevated claim frequencies and costs, attracting attention from insurers and regulators.
+These trends are driven by:
+- High repair costs associated with intelligent systems
+- Complex Autopilot-related accident factors
+- Heterogeneous driver behaviors and vehicle usage scenarios This poses increased underwriting and payout risks for insurers.
+The project proposes building a machine learning-based dynamic risk prediction model to modernize the traditional actuarial approach, leveraging data-driven modeling to quantify risk more accurately.

 #### Objective:

 Predict whether a driver will make a claim (binary classification), enabling data-driven risk stratification and personalized insurance management.